Symbitic/CTRJS/README.rst

 game programming and to ARM programming in general.
 * Efficiency: Because of the languages' considerable popularity, JavaScript engines are highly-opimized.
-CTRJS gains even more performance because it sits closer to the hardware than do most desktop applications.
+CTRJS gains even more performance because it sits closer to the hardware than do JavaScript engines running on a desktop.
-* Portability: Excluding features such as touchscreen and keypads,
+* Portability: Excluding unfinished ports like the filesystem and networking, it should be relatively straightforward to port existing JavaScript to run on CTRJS.
 * Quicker deployment, by offering a high-level language which can be written on the host (PC) or target (Nintendo 3DS).
 * Modularity: Unlike most scripting languages, JavaScript has good support for